 Skagen Connected Men's Hagen Stainless Steel and Leather Hybrid Smartwatch, Color: Silver-Tone, Dark Brown (Model: SKT1110)

-Fossil's Hybrid Smartwatch range is huge and includes men's and women's hybrid smartwatches with a number of different colors, straps, sizes and designs.
-Prices fall in the $150 to $200 bracket, and all models work with the same iOS and Android smartphone app.
+Fossil's Hybrid Smartwatch range is broad and includes models with a number of different colors, straps, sizes and designs.
+Prices have recently been reduced to start from $119 (down from $175), and all models work with the same iOS and Android smartphone app.

 These watches all function in a very similar way, with a second dial indicating your daily step count, and three buttons are used to show different pieces of information and control your smartphone music playback.
 They also all record exercise and track your sleep, and offer between six months and one year of life from a regular cell battery.